pa4080/github-webhook-handler/README.md

 5. Select the events you want to trigger the webhook (both "Push" and "Pull requests" events are supported)
 6. Enable SSL verification if your server supports HTTPS
 7. Click "Add webhook"

+### Health Check Endpoint

+To verify the health of the webhook server, you can use the `https://your-server.com/health` endpoint.
+This endpoint responds with the status of the server and its current version.

 ### Configure GitHub Actions